zlavogb/data-512-a2/README.md

 * `data_clean/wp_wpds_countries-no_match.csv`: Entries for which either no population data or no politician data were available
 * `data_clean/wp_wpds_politicians_noscores.csv`: Entries for which the ORES API did not return article quality scores
 * `data_clean/wp_wpds_politicians_by_country.csv`: Final cleaned data used for analysis.
 Variables include:

-    `country`: Name of the country that the politician worked in `article_name`: Wikipedia page title, containing the name of a politician `revision_id`: edit ID of the last edit to the page `article_quality`: Quality of the article, as output by the ORES API `population`: Population of the country
+    `country`: Name of the country that the politician worked in

+    `article_name`: Wikipedia page title, containing the name of a politician

+    `revision_id`: edit ID of the last edit to the page

+    `article_quality`: Quality of the article, as output by the ORES API

+    `population`: Population of the country

-* Within the notebook, we create six tables comparing the relative quantity and quality of Wikipedia polititcal pages relative to population across countries and regions
+* Within the notebook, we create six tables comparing the relative quantity and quality of Wikipedia political pages relative to population across countries and regions
 * Within the notebook, we produce a writeup of the findings and potential sources of bias in the data